cutenode/good-first-issue/CONTRIBUTING.md

 ## Basics of Contributing

-- Use descriptive commit messages
+- Use descriptive commit messages.
-- Run tests with `npm test` before submitting a PR / pushing
+- Run tests with `npm test` before submitting a PR / pushing.
-  - Resolve issues if tests surface them
+  - Resolve issues if tests surface them.

 ## How You Can Contribute